Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Where do you come from?
-Honnan jöttél? /ˈhonːɒn ˈjøtːeːl/
+Where do you come from? in Hungarian Honnan jöttél? /ˈhonːɒn ˈjøtːeːl/

 I am from London.
 Londonból jöttem. /ˈlondonboːl ˈjøtːɛm/